knative/docs/docs/blog/articles/Enhancing-func-cli-ux.md

 If you've read this far, I'd like to share something that might help you with your own LFX journey.
 The key to my acceptance was starting early and engaging with the community before even applying.
 I reached out to my mentors as soon as the projects were announced and asked how I could better prepare myself.
 Their advice was invaluable: play around with the func CLI to get familiar with it, write the research proposal myself without relying on AI tools, think deeply about the research objectives and questions I wanted to answer, plan out how I would approach answering those questions, and create a realistic timeline for the project.

 So I did exactly that.
 I explored all the func commands, experimented with different scenarios, and even got two PRs merged before submitting my proposal.
 When it came time to write the proposal, I documented this pre-engagement experience in detail, including the issues I discovered and improvements I suggested.
-I went a step further and created a demo showing how the func CLI could have colorful output following industry best practices from tools like kubectl, git, and aws cli.
+I went a step further and created a demo showing how the func CLI could have colorful output following industry best practices from tools like `kubectl`, `git`, and `aws` cli.

 The lesson I learned is that both pre-community engagement and a well-prepared proposal are equally important.
 Show genuine interest, contribute early, and then document your journey and approach thoroughly in your proposal.
 If you're curious about how I structured all of this, you can check out my [proposal here](https://www.canva.com/design/DAGk0QzPceA/TuwOj83JbUnd_b-nnTh9MQ/view?utm_content=DAGk0QzPceA&utm_campaign=designshare&utm_medium=link2&utm_source=uniquelinks&utlId=h3c4ce65cb5){:target="_blank"}, which also includes the demo I created.
 Good luck with your open source journey!